girdeux31/easyPhysi/README.md

 ##### <a name="sec-equation-type-vectorial"></a>Vectorial

-As many input and output unknowns as universe dimensions defined are accepted.
-Vector component must be append to input unknown names, such as `a_x` and `a_y` for acceleration, see forth column in [Table](#tab-properties).
-No name restriction apply for output unkonowns.
+As many unknowns as universe dimensions are accepted, these must be defined as a list and passed as argument of `solve` method.
+Vector components must be append to unknown names, such as `a_x` and `a_y` for acceleration, see [Section](#sec-property-type-vectors) and forth column in [Table](#tab-properties).
+The same number of unknowns must be defined as outputs, no name restriction apply for output unknowns.

 ```
 out_x, out_y = universe.physics_equation('my_body').solve(['unk_x', 'unk_y'])